-I'm Dillon Plunkett, a cognitive (neuro)scientist studying complex thought.
+I'm Dillon Plunkett, a cognitive (neuro)scientist studying human and AI minds.

 Research

-I'm also interested in artificial intelligence systems, both intellectually and because they will likely be either enormously beneficial or catastrophically harmful for life on Earth.
-Accordingly, my research is increasingly focused on understanding and steering powerful AI systems.
+I'm also interested in artificial intelligence systems.
+I have all of the same questions about them.
+I also believe they will likely be either enormously beneficial or catastrophically harmful for life on Earth.
+Accordingly, my current research is focused on understanding and steering powerful AI systems.

-Currently, I work with Jorge Morales in the Subjectivity Lab.
-Previously, I did my PhD research in Joshua Greene's lab at Harvard.
-Before that, I did research in experimental epistemology, causal inference, and metareasoning with Tania Lombrozo and Tom Griffiths while working in the Concepts and Cognition and Computational Cognitive Science labs at UC Berkeley.
+Currently, I am an Anthropic Fellow researching model welfare with Kyle Fish.
+Previously, I worked with Jorge Morales in the Subjectivity Lab, where my research focused on the ability of AI systems to report on their own internal processes and on how the human mind represents and predicts changes.
+Before that, I did my PhD research in Joshua Greene's lab at Harvard.
+And before that, I did research in experimental epistemology, causal inference, and metareasoning with Tania Lombrozo and Tom Griffiths while working in the Concepts and Cognition and Computational Cognitive Science labs at UC Berkeley.

 As an undergraduate, I studied philosophy and psychology at Harvard.
 My thesis work focused on another topic I find fascinating: the rational and moral significance of personal identity.
 Precisely what makes some future person me and why should I care more about that person than other people?